Boaters help rescue man on makeshift raft who said he came from Cuba

 MIAMI – A man was rescued from the ocean waters off the coast of Miami.

-A U.S. Coast Guard rescue team was notified by a boater that there was a man on a makeshift raft that needed help.
+A U.S. Coast Guard rescue team was notified by a boater Saturday around 1 p.m. that there was a man on a makeshift raft that needed help.

 That man reportedly told rescues that he and three others left Cuba 10 days ago.